selwynpolit/d9book/book/nodes-and-fields.md

 $format = 'Y-m-d H:i';
 $start_date = DrupalDateTime::createFromFormat($format, “2019-01-01 00:00");
 ```
-In the database the created and changed fields use a unix timestamp. e.g
+In the database, the created and changed fields use a uUnix timestamp. e.g
 look in node_field_revision

-This is an int 11 field in the db with a value like 1525302749 (Note.
+This is an int 11 field in the db with a value like 1525302749 (Note,
-Negative values are dates before 1970 or epoch which require some
+negative values are dates before 1970 or epoch which require some
 slightly special magic)

-If you add a Date field to a content type, it's data looks like
+If you add a Date field to a content type, its data looks like
 2019-05-15T21:32:00 (varchar 20)

 See the next item below for how to query the created and changed fields
 and also the fun you have to go through to query date fields.

 When writing Drupal dates to the database, you need to go thru some
 machinations.
-Here are some details explain the timezone.
+Here are some details to explain the timezone.

 ```php
 $date_string = "2020-08-24T15:28:04+00:00";